hummel009/Vadim-Discord-Bot/README.md

 [![Technical Debt][technical_debt_badge]][technical_debt_link]
 [![Lines of Code][lines_of_code_badge]][lines_of_code_link]

-My discord bot for my discord servers; his name is Vadim.
+My discord bot for my discord servers.
 This bot connects one discord channel with one telegram chat, transferring messages in both directions.
 Other features: